Skip to main content

 Choose Your Own Adventure: Camille Westmont, Jacob Welch, and Jordan Neumann

 University of Kentucky students Camille Westmont, Jacob Welch, and Jordan Neumann each have their own story but shared between them is the common thread of Anthropology.
+Within the major there are four subfields of study: archaeological, biological and cultural anthropology, taught in the Anthropology Department; and linguistics, taught in the Linguistics Program

 The End of Wonder in the Age of Whatever